 When you play an obstacle, place it in a column below your side of the mission.
 Each obstacle adds its difficulty to that of the current mission.
-If an obstacle has a rating in more than one skill, pay attention only to the difficulty for the skill matching the current mission.
+If an obstacle has a rating for more than one skill, pay attention only to the difficulty for the skill matching the current mission.

-Play an adversary or ship.
-You may play an adversary or ship (villain only, not hero) from your hand.
+Play an adversary.
+You may play an adversary card from your hand.
 As with obstacles, you must pay the power cost listed on the card.
-It is not necessary for you to match any of an adversary's difficulty ratings to the one required by the current mission.
-Ships have no difficulty ratings, and can be played regardless of the current mission's requirements.
+It is not necessary for you to match one of the adversary's difficulty ratings to the one required by the current mission.

-When you play an adversary or ship, place it face up in front of you, in a row separate from your hero cards.
+When you play an adversary, place him face up in front of you, in a row separate from your hero cards.
 You can't play an adversary if you already have an adversary that has the same title in play, even if the two have different subtitles.
-The same is true of any ship that has a subtitle.
-There is no such restriction for a ship that doesn't have a subtitle.

-Like the hero player's characters, gear, and ships, your adversaries and ships are ready by default, and may become stopped as players perform actions.
-Place any stopped cards in a column to the side of the current mission (opposite the hero player's stopped cards).
+Like the hero player's characters and gear, adversaries are ready by default, and may become stopped as players perform actions.
+Place any stopped adversaries in a column to the side of the current mission (opposite the hero player's stopped cards).

-If one of your adversaries or ships is destroyed, place it in your discard pile.
+If one of your adversaries is destroyed, place him in your discard pile.

-Assign an adversary or ship.
-You may assign a ready adversary or ship (villain only, not hero) to the current mission.
-(It is then no longer ready, it becomes assigned instead.)

-You can assign an adversary only if he has some rating in the skill required by the current mission.
+Assign an adversary.
+You may assign a ready adversary to the current mission.
+(He is then no longer ready, he becomes assigned instead.)
+You can do this only if he has some rating in the skill required by the current mission.
 He adds that difficulty rating to the mission's difficulty.

 You can't assign an adversary to a mission if you already have another assigned there.